Copy Files Between LargeFS S3 Buckets

 However, this does present a challenge when you want to create a new install as a copy of an install using LargeFS.
 The images are not copied over since they reside in your S3 bucket.
 This guide will help ensure that all of your files get copied over to your new install with no issues.

-Amazon Web Services offers a local Command Line Interface (CLI) that you can install on your computer to help assist with this process.
+Amazon Web Services offers a local Command Line Interface (CLI) that you can install on your computer.
+AWS CLI is necessary to complete the steps below.

 Instructions on how to install this program can be found here.

-Once installed, you will need to get your AWS Access key and Secret key.
+Next you will need your AWS Access key and Secret key.
 In the AWS Console, Head over to Services and then the IAM policies page.